Blue Jackets' Elvis Merzlikins: Taking on Tampa Bay

-Merzlikins will start between the pipes in Tuesday's road game versus the Lightning, Brian Hedger of The Columbus Dispatch reports.
+Merzlikins will patrol the crease during Thursday's road game versus the Lightning, Mark Scheig of The Hockey Writers reports.

-Merzlikins played well in his last start Sunday against the Red Wings, turning aside 25 of 27 shots, but he ultimately suffered his seventh loss of the season due to a lack of goal support from his teammates.
-The 26-year-old netminder will attempt to snap his two-game losing streak in a rough road matchup with a Tampa Bay team that's 13-2-0 at home this year.
+Merzlikins played well in his last start Tuesday versus Tampa Bay, stopping 37 of 38 shots en route to an impressive 3-1 victory.
+The 26-year-old netminder will attempt to secure a second straight win over the same Lightning squad Thursday.

 More News